furzepig/brachistochrone/_posts/books/2017/2017-03-23-i_may_be_some_time:_ice_and_the_english_imagination.md

 ---
 layout: book
 category: book
-title: I May Be Some Time: Ice and the English Imagination
+title: I May Be Some Time
+subtitle: Ice and the English Imagination
-author: Francis Spufford<br/>
+author: Francis Spufford
 year: 2018
 image: imbstiatei.jpg
 ---